emiago/sipgo/example/proxysip/README.md

 ## Setup

 `docker-compose` is used for quickly running proxy and sipp.
-You check more in docker-compose.yml about configuration.
+You can check more in docker-compose.yml about configuration.
-`sipp` are used standard `uac` and `uas` scenarios.
+`sipp` is used with `uac` and `uas` scenario.
+All traffic is proxied from uac to uas.

-This can be simply rerun with docker-compose:
+Running with docker-compose:

 ```
 # Run this in 3 terminals